 Housing costs in Amityville are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

 Unlike some villages, Amityville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Amityville are a mix of both white- and blue-collar jobs.
 Overall, Amityville is a village of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Amityville who work in office and administrative support (12.58%), management occupations (10.49%), and sales jobs (9.17%).
+There are especially a lot of people living in Amityville who work in office and administrative support (12.80%), sales jobs (10.31%), and management occupations (8.45%).

 Also of interest is that Amityville has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Amityville is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Amityville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 In Amityville, a lot of people use the train to get to work every day though Amityville is a relatively small village.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

 Amityville is a very ethnically-diverse village.
 The people who call Amityville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Amityville residents report their race to be White, followed by Black or African-American.
 Amityville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.81% of the village’s residents.
-Important ancestries of people in Amityville include Italian, German, English, and Polish.
+People of Hispanic or Latino origin account for 19.52% of the village’s residents.
+Important ancestries of people in Amityville include Italian, German, Polish, and English.

 The most common language spoken in Amityville is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and French.